Cooking frozen chicken breast in the air fryer is one of those things that feels like it shouldn't work, but it actually does.

 Instructions

-- Place the chicken breast inside the air fryer basket and cook depending on the thickness of the chicken breast:
+- Place the chicken breast in the air fryer basket in a single layer.

 Notes